The Ultimate Guide to Construction Reporting

 Capturing data is the first step in the reporting process and occurs through the reporting period.

-• Documentation: Through the reporing period, data collected is documented in systems and registers to ensure good recording keeping and standardisation.
+• Documentation: Through the reporting period, data collected is documented in systems and registers to ensure good recording keeping and standardisation.
 This could be updating a spreadsheet risk register, logging a change order your project management information system, or updating a Primavera schedule.

 You're not alone in using spreadsheets for this step, most of the world do it manually and with spreadsheets.